broswen/durable-objects-typescript-rollup-esm/README.md

 Worker code is in `src/`.
 The Durable Object `CounterTs` class is in `src/counter.ts`, and the eyeball script is in `index.ts`.

+Run `npm run lint` to run eslint against TypeScript and JavaScript files in `./src`.

+Run `npm run format` to format TypeScript and JavaScript files in `./src`.

+Run `npm run miniflare` to build the project and locally test on [Miniflare](https://miniflare.dev/).

 Rollup is configured to output a bundled ES Module to `dist/index.mjs`.

 There's an example unit test in `src/index.test.ts`, which will run as part of `wrangler build`.
 To run tests on their own use `npm test`.